arjun-menon/alteza/ideas.md

   * Don't forget to add it to dependabot.yml.
 * Support for this: https://python-markdown.github.io/extensions/wikilinks/ ?
   * Use `build_url` to talk to `link` to return the correct url?
+  * Enhance the NameRegistry with Markdown pages' titles as well, so a WikiLink can refer to a page by its title?
 * Maybe run the Markdown processing twice -- first to grab front matter, and inject it into the env (discarding the html out); and the second time to actually grab the html.
 * Changing Name Registry to allow is to handle multiple files with the same basename.
 (Low Priority)